JedSolo/Data-Structures_Python/README.md

 2. Removing nodes from both ends of the list
 3. Finding and removing a node from anywhere in the list
 4. Traversing (or travelling through) the list.

+### Common operations on Queues:
+1. Enqueue - adds data to the 'back' or end of the queue
+2. Dequeue - provide and removes data from the "front" or begining of the queue
+3. Peek - reveals data from the 'front' of the queue without removing it

+### Common operations on Stacks:
+1. Push - adds data to the 'top' of the stack
+2. Pop - returns and removes data from the 'top' of the stack
+3. Peek - returns data from the "top" of the stack without removing it.